Discover London's Prettiest Streets

 Without further ado, here’s my list of the prettiest streets in London, covering some of the loveliest roads within our capital.
 The main criteria for this subjective selection would be pretty architecture, exquisite floral displays, and jaw-droppingly colourful facades.

 You can find the exact location by using the handy map at the end of this article.
 So put your comfiest shoes on, grab your smartphone/camera, and just indulge in an Instagram-worthy hunt for all these beauties.
-Oh, and one last thing: many of these idyllic streets are located in or near Notting Hill, Gloucester Road, South Kensington, Paddington, and Primrose Hill.
+Oh, and one last thing: many of these idyllic streets are located in or near Notting Hill, South Kensington, Paddington, and Primrose Hill.

 Ready?
 Let's go!
 The first stop is the cream of the crop: